greg-js/arch-wiki-md-repo/wiki/_content/english/ECryptfs.md

 ### Deficiencies

-*   Hard-coded variables

-	The best usability of eCryptfs is achieved by relying on the so-called "Ubuntu tools" of the [ecryptfs-utils](https://www.archlinux.org/packages/?name=ecryptfs-utils) package.
-A considerable downside is that a lot of variables (encryption options, lower directory path) are hard-coded into the tools.
-Changing them infers considerable manual configuration to achieve similar integration.
+*   Ease of use

+	The [ecryptfs-utils](https://www.archlinux.org/packages/?name=ecryptfs-utils) package provides several different ways of setting up eCryptfs.
+The high-level "Ubuntu tools" are the easiest to use, but they hard-code the lower directory path and other settings, limiting their usefulness.
+The package also includes low-level tools which are fully configurable, but they are somewhat more difficult to use compared to alternatives like [EncFS](/index.php/EncFS "EncFS").

 *   Network storage mounts

-	eCryptfs has long-standing [bugs](https://bugs.launchpad.net/ecryptfs/+bug/277578) and/or feature requests relating to networked storage.
-Replicating a content backup of an encrypted directory to a network backup storage is always possible.
-However, if you want to employ ecryptfs to store the encrypted directory directly on a network storage and mount it locally, you should search for working solutions of the respective network tools (NFS, Samba, etc.) first.
-If in doubt, [EncFS](/index.php/EncFS "EncFS") may be a better choice for such application.
+	eCryptfs has long-standing [bugs](https://bugs.launchpad.net/ecryptfs/+bug/277578) when used on top of NFS and possibly other networked filesystems.
+It is always possible to use eCryptfs on a local directory and then copy the encrypted files from the local directory to a network host.
+However, if you want to set up eCryptfs directly on top of an NFS mount, with no local copy of the files, eCryptfs may crash or behave incorrectly.
+If in doubt, [EncFS](/index.php/EncFS "EncFS") may be a better choice in this case.

 *   Sparse files

-	eCryptfs does not handle [sparse files](https://en.wikipedia.org/wiki/Sparse_file "wikipedia:Sparse file").
-This is sometimes referred to as a bug, but likewise is a consequence of the design as a [stacked filesystem encryption](/index.php/Disk_encryption#Stacked_filesystem_encryption "Disk encryption").
-For example, in an eCryptfs directory a `truncate -s 1G file.img` creates 1GB encrypted data and passes it to the underlying filesystem to store; with the corresponding resource (disk space, data throughput) requirements.
-Unencrypted, the same file can be allocated efficiently as sparse file space by the filesystem; with a [block device encryption](/index.php/Disk_encryption#Block_device_encryption "Disk encryption") only the respective filesystem output would be encrypted.
+	[Sparse files](https://en.wikipedia.org/wiki/Sparse_file "wikipedia:Sparse file") written to eCryptfs will produce larger, non-sparse encrypted files in the lower directory.
+For example, in an eCryptfs directory running `truncate -s 1G file.img` creates a 1GB encrypted file on the underlying filesystem, with the corresponding resource (disk space, data throughput) requirements.
+If the same file were created on an unencrypted filesystem or a filesystem using [block device encryption](/index.php/Disk_encryption#Block_device_encryption "Disk encryption"), it would only take a few kilobytes.

-	This should be considered before encrypting large portions of the directory structure.
-For most intents and purposes this deficiency does not pose a problem.
-One workaround is to place sparse files in an unencrypted `.Public` directory (as opposed to the standard eCryptfs `.Private` directory, explained below).
-Another method is to use a *dm-crypt* [container](/index.php/Dm-crypt/Encrypting_a_non-root_file_system#Loop_device "Dm-crypt/Encrypting a non-root file system") in `.Public` for such.
+	This should be considered before encrypting large portions of the directory structure, though in most cases the disadvantages will be minor.
+If you need to use large sparse files, you can work around this issue by putting the sparse files in an unencrypted directory or using block device encryption for them.

-## Setup example overview

-The following [#Setup & mounting](#Setup_.26_mounting) section describes alternatives using eCryptfs to encrypt a data directory.
-The alternatives start with [#Using the Ubuntu tools](#Using_the_Ubuntu_tools), which make eCryptfs usage particularly easy and also safe against user errors.
-This also applies to [#Encrypting a home directory](#Encrypting_a_home_directory) with the tools.
-During setup, instructions are given on the console by the scripts.
-The [#Using ecryptfs-simple](#Using_ecryptfs-simple) section then introduces an alternative package to aide using eCryptfs.
-The [#Manual setup](#Manual_setup) section then describes the setup using the `ecryptfs` filesystem directly.
-The first subsection ([#With ecryptfs-utils](#With_ecryptfs-utils)) still uses one more script and is suggested to read to familiarize with the setup of the manual options before using them [#Without ecryptfs-utils](#Without_ecryptfs-utils).

-The alternatives include

-1.  the setup step for the encrypted directory structures
-2.  the setup to mount, unmount the directory at runtime manually and/or automatically at user login

-Each of the described alternative examples can be removed after setup very easily, so do not refrain from testing which suits your needs best.

 ## Setup & mounting

-eCryptfs is a part of Linux since version 2.6.19\.
-But to work with it you will need the userspace tools provided by the package [ecryptfs-utils](https://www.archlinux.org/packages/?name=ecryptfs-utils) available in the [Official repositories](/index.php/Official_repositories "Official repositories").

-Once you have installed that package you can load the `ecryptfs` module and continue with the setup:
+Before starting, check the eCryptfs documentation.
+It is distributed with a very good and complete set of [manual pages](http://ecryptfs.org/documentation.html).

+eCryptfs has been included in Linux since version 2.6.19\.
+Start by loading the `ecryptfs` module:

 ```
 # modprobe ecryptfs

 ```

-Before starting, check the eCryptfs documentation.
-It is distributed with a very good and complete set of [manual pages](http://ecryptfs.org/documentation.html).

 **Tip:** If you use [linux-grsec](https://www.archlinux.org/packages/?name=linux-grsec), auto-loading of cryptographic modules may fail when executing the `ecryptfs-mount-private` wrapper (as of November 2014).
 As a work-around, load the mentioned module manually; for example `modprobe md5` as root and [configure](/index.php/Modprobe.d#Loading "Modprobe.d") the system to load it at next boot.

+To actually mount an eCryptfs filesystem, you need to use userspace tools provided by the package [ecryptfs-utils](https://www.archlinux.org/packages/?name=ecryptfs-utils) available in the [Official repositories](/index.php/Official_repositories "Official repositories").
+Unfortunately, due to the poor design of these tools, you must choose between three ways of setting up eCryptfs with different tradeoffs:

+1. Use the [high-level tools](#High-level_tools_.28hardcoded_paths.29), which set things up automatically but require the lower directory to be `~/.Private/`, and allow only one encrypted filesystem per user.
+2. Use [ecryptfs-simple](#ecryptfs-simple), available from AUR, which is an easy way to mount eCryptfs filesystems using any lower directory and upper directory.
+3.  [#Manual setup](#Manual_setup), which involves separate steps for loading the passphrase and mounting eCryptfs, but allows complete control over the directories and encryption settings.

-### Using the Ubuntu tools
+### High-level tools (hardcoded paths)

 Most of the user-friendly convenience tools installed by the *ecryptfs-utils* package assume a very specific eCryptfs setup, namely the one that is officially used by Ubuntu (where it can be selected as an option during distro installation).
 Unfortunately, these choices are not just default options but are actually hard-coded in the tools.
 If this set-up does not suit your needs, then you can not use the convenience tools and will have to follow the steps at [#Manual setup](#Manual_setup) instead.